guardian/frontend/docs/03-dev-howtos/13-implement-google-analytics.md

 ## Hints

-Always discuss the reporting requirements with [data solutions](mailto:data.solutions@guardian.co.uk) and [google analytics](google.analyticscore@guardian.co.uk) teams before you implement any new dimensions.
+Always discuss the reporting requirements with [data technology](mailto:data.technology@guardian.co.uk) and [google analytics](google.analyticscore@guardian.co.uk) teams before you implement any new dimensions.

 Talk to the mobile apps team early, things can be a slightly different once you take their needs into account (eg: web pages vs app screens)